-In early 2019, we are pleased to offer Grow Your Groceries, a 12 week program offering complete instruction on all aspects of home gardening for food production as well as eco-cooking, seed saving, perennial food forests and fruit production, and four classes devoted to preserving the food after harvest.
+In early 2019 we offered Grow Your Groceries, a 12 week program offering complete instruction on all aspects of home gardening for food production as well as eco-cooking, seed saving, perennial food forests and fruit production, and four classes devoted to preserving the food after harvest.
 This class was a great success, filled to capacity!
 We plan to offer this again in early 2020.

 How are the Classes Presented?